conan-io/conan-center-index/docs/policy_patching.md

 Patches are preferred over `replace_in_file` statement.
 Patches should always include a link to the origin where it's taken from (it doesn't apply to build system patches).
 They will be listed in `conandata.yml` file and exported together with the recipe.

-TO BE DEFINED.- We will propose some guidelines (and hooks) to define the format to use when listing patches in `conandata.yml` file and how to add metadata in the same place, it will help consumers to know and track in an easy way which patches are applied.